bplmaps/lmec-main-site/content/articles/spotlighting-the-work-of-our-teen-curators.md

 [Hathaway](https://archives.lib.state.ma.us/handle/2452/204154) settled in Brighton around 1859 and made his fortune by exporting cattle to Great Britain.
 In fact, down the street from the Hathaway Mansion [is](https://atlascope.org/#/view:share$mode:glass$center:-71.15336,42.34988$zoom:17.50$base:maptiler-streets$overlay:ark:/76611/al88zw3ur) {{< popup src="/uploads/2023-01-24/marketstreet.jpeg"  target="blank" >}} Market Street,{{</popup>}}  where cattle were brought into Brighton by the trainload on the Boston and Albany Railroad.

 By the 1820s, between 2,000 and 8,000 heads of cattle were delivered to the [Brighton Cattle Market](https://www.digitalcommonwealth.org/search/commonwealth:0c4862940) each week.
 On Thursday mornings, hundreds of farmers and merchants parked their vehicles in front of the {{< popup src="/uploads/2023-01-24/cattlefair.jpeg"  target="blank" >}} Cattle Fair Hotel,{{</popup>}}  eager to buy sheep and cattle.
 Butchering and selling cattle was economically profitable and influenced Brighton’s growth, transforming Brighton over time from a simple agricultural village into a prosperous “animal suburb.”
 Farmers throughout the U.S. and Canada knew about the Market, which sold hundreds of thousands of cattle each year for over two million dollars in sales.

 **Interpretations: Our Relationship to Animals and Food**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5boiWt6Znw0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Nadia Madaoui: Kelleher Rose Garden